Major: Theatre with an emphasis in stage management

 Brittany's advice to incoming students: Don't skip class!
 It's a vicious circle, and professors notice if you come.
 Just show you are trying and they will respect you and help you out.

 "Before I came to campus, I remember thinking that I had no idea what to expect - but I was OK with that.
 It ended up being better than I thought it would be.
-I came in to Plan-It Purple and found the Legal Eagles learning community.
+I came in to Warhawks SOAR (Student Orientation, Advising, and Registration) and found the Legal Eagles learning community.
 It made a big difference - we spend a lot of time with one another, and you can relate to each other and be stressed together.
 And don't worry!
 The people are nice and the professors are there to help you."

 Major: Special education